vignesh-777/DS_Module17/Ex21-Representation-of-Graph.md

 5.Calculate the maximum number of edges me as n * (n - 1) / 2.<br/>
 6.For each edge, read e1 and e2, add the edge to the adjacency matrix, and stop if e1 == -1 && e2 == -1.<br/>
 7.Print the adjacency matrix.<br/>
 8.End<br/>

 ## Program:
 ```
+/*

-Program to display the adjacency matrix of the given graph.
+Program to display the adjacency matrix of the given graph

 Developed by: VIGNESH R
 RegisterNumber:  212223240177

 /*#include<stdio.h>
 int V;